dotnet/csharplang/.github/ISSUE_TEMPLATE/proposal_template.md

 ---
 name: Create a language specification
-about: For proposals that already have support in community discussions or from a team member.
+about: For proposals that have been invited by a team member.
 title: "[Proposal]: [FEATURE_NAME]"
 ---
 <!--
 Hello, and thanks for your interest in contributing to C#!
-If this is your first time opening an issue, please open a discussion marked [draft issue] at https://github.com/dotnet/csharplang/discussions/new and we'll try to give you feedback on how to get to an issue-ready proposal.
-Without existing community discussions or invitation from a team member, we will likely convert this issue into a discussion.
+If you haven't been invited by a team member to open an issue, please instead open a discussion marked [draft issue] at https://github.com/dotnet/csharplang/discussions/new and we'll try to give you feedback on how to get to an issue-ready proposal.

 New language feature proposals should fully fill out this template.
 This should include a complete detailed design, which describes the syntax of the feature, what that syntax means, and how it affects current parts of the spec.
 Please make sure to point out specific spec sections that need to be updated for this feature.
 -->